kaisanjay/javascript/Array.md

 ## Declaring an array

-Javascript’s elegance owes a lot to its concise literal syntax for the most common building blocks: object, functions and array.
+Javascript’s elegance owes a lot to its concise literal syntax for the most common building blocks: object, functions and array.<br />
 A literal is the best way to express an array:

 ` var arr = [1, 2, 3, 4]; `